-Not keen on bouncing?
+Not keen on pounding the pavement?
 Try waddling down to the park or paddling around the pool.

 Sperm is meant to soften and ripen the cervix.
 Sure, there are probably a million other things you would prefer to be doing right now, but it could help.

 One of the reasons why my labour didn’t progress (according to the doctors) was because I was simply too stressed out.
 So do some breathing exercises, get a massage or meditate to try and calm the nerves.
-This is easier said than done.
+I do realise that this is easier said than done!

 Because as soon as you have a plan, that’s the time baby will make an appearance.